agungTuanany/Javascript-data-structure-and-algorithm/chapter-7-data-structure-stacks-queues/README.md

 It's the opposite of stacks, in that we access _First In First Out_.
 The first item in the queue gets access first that is first out, we call that FIFO;
 and queues are used again a lot in programming problems and interview questions.
-For example, if you had any sort of wait list app to perhaps buy tickets for a concert that uses queues.
+For example, if you had any sort of wai list app to perhaps buy tickets for a concert that uses queues.
 What about the restaurant app, where you check into the restaurant to see if you can get a table, that uses queues.
 What about Uber our Lift when you want to grab a ride, well the person that requested the ride